smithlindsay/website/en/about.md

 I'm also investigating chain-of-thought injections as a control method for AI safety in the [MARS 3.0 research program](https://www.cambridgeaisafety.org/mars).
 More information on our project can be found on the [Geodesic Research website](https://www.geodesicresearch.org/research).

-I'm happy to chat via email at lindsay.smith@princeton (dot) edu.
+I'm happy to chat via email at lindsay.smith @ princeton . edu.

 &nbsp;
 ## Papers